CoenGoedegebure/HolidayHackChallenge2019/08_FridoSleigh/Readme.md

+# Holiday Hack Challenge 2019 - Objective 8
-# Bypassing the Frido Sleigh CAPTEHA
+Bypassing the Frido Sleigh CAPTEHA

 This is my solution for Objective 8 of the SANS Holiday Hack Challenge 2019.
-You can read the writeup for Objective 8 on https://www.coengoedegebure.com
+You can read the writeup for Objective 8 on https://www.coengoedegebure.com/sans-holiday-hack-2019-write-up

+Download the trainingset here: https://downloads.elfu.org/capteha_images.tar.gz

 This is a bit of a Spartan script.
 It does have a neat progress bar, but no command line options to call the different stages.
 Therefore, before you run it, there are a few things you should do in a sequence: